ohinkwon/getdata-project/README.md

     Up until now measurement columns still have their automatic column names in format *V?*.
 In this step, they are renamed to more descriptive names using feature-measurement names that were loaded and used in the 2nd step.

-    Straight features names could be used but I transform them to be a little bit more tidy and reader-friendly: symbols `()-` are removed, names are camel-cased, also some errors are fixed, like `BodyBody` in certain variable.s Thus column corresponding to measurement *fBodyBodyGyroJerkMag-mean()* is named *fBodyGyroJerkMagMean*.
+    Straight features names could be used but I transform them to be a little bit more tidy and reader-friendly: symbols `()-` are removed, names are camel-cased, also some errors are fixed, like `BodyBody` in certain variables.
+Thus column corresponding to measurement *fBodyBodyGyroJerkMag-mean()* is named *fBodyGyroJerkMagMean*.

 5. A new tidy dataset is created with the average of each variable for each activity and each subject.
 I selected long format of tidy data.